-- Dr. Sterling guarantees a response to purchased e-mail consultations and the scheduling of Internet chat or telephone services within a certain period of time, as noted on each of the service order pages.
+- Dr. Sterling guarantees a response to purchased e-mail consultations and the scheduling of telephone services within a certain period of time, as noted on each of the service order pages.
 Purchasers are entitled to refunds if Dr. Sterling does not meet the guidelines for such response times.

 - If Dr. Sterling is going to be out of town or unavailable for servicing purchasers, the Web pages that allow the ordering of services will be unavailable and no ordering of services will be allowed.

-- Dr. Sterling does not offer unlimited e-mail, Internet chat, or telephone counseling service agreements.
+- Dr. Sterling does not offer unlimited e-mail or telephone counseling service agreements.
 Each service is provided as a one-at-a-time, paid-in-advance service, with no initial commitment for continuity of care.

 - No one can foretell what the future holds in terms of hardware, software, and Internet difficulties, or with respect to emergencies in Dr. Sterling's life, however, Dr. Sterling will use his best efforts to provide currently posted services on a regular basis.